-Every one of the 36 medical cannabis states allows individuals to qualify if they suffer from pain.
+Every one of the 40 medical cannabis states allows individuals to qualify if they suffer from pain.
 However, the language varies significantly from state to state.
-Some states grant medical providers the discretion to recommend cannabis for any medical condition, while others allow anyone with chronic or severe pain to qualify.
+Some states grant medical providers the discretion to recommend cannabis for any medical condition.
+Others allow anyone with chronic or severe pain to qualify.
 On the other end of the spectrum, vast numbers of pain patients are still left behind due to some states’ narrow definitions of what type of pain qualifies.
-These include requirements that the pain persist for months before qualifying and/or pushing patients to first try other, more dangerous treatments without success.
+These include requirements that the pain must persist for months before qualifying, and/or pushing patients to first try other, more dangerous treatments without success.

 The below chart includes the state-by-state language for what type of pain qualifies for cannabis, starting with the least restrictive and ending with the most restrictive.
-In addition, 18 states have enacted laws allowing any adult 21 and older to use cannabis — Alaska, Arizona, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Montana, Nevada, New Jersey, New Mexico, New York, Oregon, South Dakota, Vermont, Virginia, and Washington.
-(Some have not taken effect yet.)
+In addition, 24 states have enacted laws allowing any adult 21 and older to use cannabis.
+They are noted with an * symbol.

 State(s)